 A major contributor to the gender digital divide is inequitable access to education for girls - and this gap has increased in developing countries since 2013.
 With the "I Am Science" project, we are introducing a video-sharing app that offers step by step instructions for doing fun, safe and easy science activities at home, and the chance to be rewarded with data and airtime.

-Aimed at early high school girls in disadvantaged urban areas, the project aims to promote curiosity in science and critical thinking among future generations.
-I Am Science contributes towards the #eskills4girls initiative, which has been identified as one of the G20 deliverables and seeks to empower women and girls for the digital transformation.
+A major contributor to the gender digital divide is unequal access to education for girls - and this gap has increased in developing countries since 2013.
+I Am Science contributes towards the #eskills4girls initiative, which has been identified as one of the G20 deliverables and seeks to empower girls for the digital transformation.

 I Am Science is realised within the initiative “Digital Access To Knowledge”.
 Digital Access to Knowledge is a project by the Goethe-Institut South Africa with financial support of the German Federal Ministry for Economic Cooperation and Development (BMZ), implemented by the Goethe-Institut and supported by GIZ.